wagtail/wagtail.org/README.md

 This will download the base image and provision a local VM that will run the site locally.

-You will need to apply migrations, create a super user, and create a cache table once the vagrant environment is setup.
+You will need to apply migrations, create a super user, create a cache table and load the initial data once the vagrant environment is setup.

 ```
 vagrant ssh
 ./manage.py migrate
 ./manage.py createsuperuser
 ./manage.py createcachetable
+./manage.py load_initial_data
 ```

 ## Usage (Vagrant)